kimminss0/minseo-kim.net/README.md

 $ cabal exec site build
 ```

-Please note that the compilation may take some time.
+Please note that the compilation process may take some time.

-To preview the website, start the local server:
+To preview the website locally, start the server:

 ```sh
 $ cabal exec site watch